quicwg/multipath/draft-ietf-quic-multipath.md

 acknowledge 1-RTT packets.
 Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

-As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are sent using ACK frames.
+Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
+The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not have a
+Path Identifier field to identify the path and this the packet number space.
+If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets for the path with Path ID 0.

-After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge 1-RTT packets.
-Path ID 0 is used for the initial path.
+As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using the initial connection ID with Path ID 0 after the handshake concluded.

 ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
 If the ACK_MP is preferred to be sent on the same path as the acknowledged